achintSatsangi/ecommerce-demo/README.md

 - Builds on Github actions

 ## Building the app locally
+The build uses in-memory databases to run its tests so it doesn't require anything for building as such

 ```
 mvn clean install
 ```

 ## Run the app locally
+This requires an locally / remotely running mysql instance and put the details in application.yaml in main resources.

 ```
 mvn spring-boot:run